pepijnbruinaars/MinCompSpin_SimulatedAnnealing/README.md

 `saa.exe DATAFILE_NAME -l PARTITION_NAME`

-This partition should be located in the `comms` folder and have the name `PARTITION_NAME.dat`.
+This partition should be located in the `./input/comms` folder and have the name `PARTITION_NAME.dat`.

 ## Important details